norcams/docs-enduser/docs/create-windows-machine.rst

 .. _Working with Security Groups: security-groups.html

 ..
 TIP::
-   Starting with Windows Server 2019, an SSH server is automatically configured and started in your Windows Instance.
+   An SSH server is automatically configured and started in your Windows Instance.
    You will have to create a security group that opens for port 22 in order to access the service.
 Unlike on linux instances, the username is "Admin".
 When you ssh into your Windows instance, you will start in a CMD shell.
 If you want powershell instead, just type "powershell"

 While we wait for our virtual machine to be created and configured, we can create a security group for the Remote Desktop protocol in order to grant